matms/fsview/Build.md

 **NOTE:** Running the above WILL DOWNLOAD AND INSTALL raylib.

-Once this is done, the executable will be present in `build/Debug/`.
+Once this is done, the executable will be present in the build folder.